HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 ## Platform detection

 How do we check if a page is on an ecommerce platform?
 Detection is done through Wappalyzer.
 Wappalyzer is a cross-platform utility that uncovers the technologies used on websites.
-It detects content management systems, ecommerce platforms, web servers, JavaScript frameworks, analytics tools, and many more.
+It detects content management systems, ecommerce platforms, web servers, JavaScript frameworks, analytics tools, and many more technologies.

 Compared to 2019, you will notice that in 2020, % of ecommerce websites have increased significantly.
 This is primarily due to improved detection in Wappalyzer this year using secondary signals.
 These secondary signals include following:
 - Sites using Google Analytics Enhanced Ecommerce tagging is counted as an ecommerce site.